Neo Sindarin - Example of a translation

 This is the result:

 Horthanner nin od ennas mo 'wae thoer mi annas nan oer neder miñ gaear, ach vin aur baenui anglennannef ndor medryn glorchadhu, i cuiar vo vath i garnen ed nûr elloth.
-Ennas enderiassef an nabed nen laew, ah i·chyth vín engenner i·nedhwaid dín bo falas h'i·chîr.
+Ennas eneriassef an nabed nen laew, ah i·chyth vín engenner i·nedhwaid dín bo falas h'i·chîr.

 Tengwar